Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.6/plugins/crazyenchantments/misc/currency.md

 | XP_Total | No plugin needed.                     | Uses the total xp/exp a player has.       |
 | Vault    | https://dev.bukkit.org/projects/vault | Uses the Money that is hooked into vault. |

-Just copy and paste the name of the type into the currency: options in the configuration files.
+Copy and paste the name of the type into the Currency: options in the configuration files.